The Portland Remodel ReviewAn editorial resource for Portland homeowners

 • Dunthorpe

 The common thread is older, well-built homes whose owners want to modernize how they live without erasing what makes the house worth keeping.
 Whether that's a luxury kitchen in Alameda, a primary bath in Mt.
-Tabor, a whole-home renovation in Laurelhurst, or an ADUin Woodstock, the right team knows how the neighborhood's homes and the city's rules shape the work.
+Tabor, a whole-home renovation in Laurelhurst, the right team knows how the neighborhood's homes and the city's rules shape the work.

 Don't see your neighborhood?
 The metro is well covered.
 LUX Construction can tell you how your specific area and home affect a project — reach out through our contact page or by phone.